 The University of Valley Forge Core Curriculum assists students in integrating knowledge, values, and abilities with a Christian worldview, equipping them to serve and lead in the church and in the world.
 Students in degree programs at UVF are expected to take a variety of courses in the three components of the curriculum: (1) General education, (2) Ministry/vocational preparation, and (3) Christian worldview.
 Each degree program includes courses from each of these three components.
 Combined, these assist the student to develop the particular personal, spiritual, and vocational skills needed to serve and lead in the church and in the world.
-The foundation of the curriculum at UVF lies in the breadth of requirements in general education and in biblical studies.
 Every student completes a core in Arts, Sciences, and Christian worldview.
 The distribution requirements of the core are outlined on the following pages.